Personal Finance Calendar for 2022

 - If you have investments that have lost value during the year, consider tax-loss harvesting to potentially lower your tax liability and better position your portfolio going forward.

-- If you turned 70½ in 2019 or earlier, don't forget to take the 2021 annual required minimum distribution (RMD) from your IRA or 401(k) by December 31.
-Learn more about when and how to take RMDs.
+- If you’re 72 or older in 2022, don’t forget to take your annual required minimum distribution (RMD) from your IRA or 401(k) by December 31.
+If you turn 72 on July 1, 2022, or later, you do not need to take an RMD until April 1 next year.
+Learn more here about when and how to take RMDs.

 - Get your annual Social Security Statement.
 Compare your earnings record against your old tax returns for accuracy.